Give a museum experience to someone you love

 How do you get visitors to access the app?

-As it is a web app they simply need to load this web address: thegift.app.
+As it is a web app they simply need to load a web address.
+Here are some further suggestions.